JoeyStanley/real/resources.md

 * *[SpeCT - The Speech Corpus Toolkit for Praat](https://lennes.github.io/spect/)* is a collection of well-documented Praat scripts written by [Mietta Lennes](http://orcid.org/0000-0003-4735-3017).
 I often find my way to this page when I need help for a specific task in Praat and incorporate some of the code in these scripts into my own.

 * [University of Washington Phonetics Lab](https://depts.washington.edu/phonlab/resources.htm) has a bunch of tutorials and scripts.

+* [Michelle Cohn](https://michelledcohn.com) has written and posted a bunch of very useful [Praat scripts](https://michelledcohn.com/praat-scripts-2/) that you can download and use.

+* A YouTube channel called [ListenLab](https://www.youtube.com/playlist?list=PL6niCBwOhjHga4bCS83VJ2uKzQ8ZjEVeG&app=desktop) by Watt Winn that has a bunch of video tutorials on how to do stuff in Praat.

 * And I've written a [tutorial](/blog/a-tutorial-on-extracting-foramnts-in-praat) on writing a script for basic automatic formant extraction.